-The 6XX is absolutely the best representation of the “audiophile sound” without the audiophile price tag.
+The 6XX is absolutely one of the best representations of the “audiophile sound” without the audiophile price tag.

 What do you mean by that?

-Even despite that, you may just want save some money long term and cut to the chase.
+Even despite that, you may just want to save some money long-term and cut to the chase.

 The great thing about the HD6XX is 2 fold.